Principios de Gobernabilidad | Acerca de Nosotros | Equifax Uruguay

 Subject to the requirements of applicable law, the Board shall be responsible for selecting director nominees and recommending them for election by the shareholders.
 Shareholders may submit nominees for consideration as set forth in the latest proxy statement.
 The Board delegates the screening process involved to the Governance Committee with direct input from the Chairman of the Board and the Chief Executive Officer.

 The Governance Committee oversees the director orientation and continuing education activities of the Board.
-The Board and the Company have an orientation process for new directors that includes background materials and meetings with senior management.
+The Board and the Company have an orientation process for new directors that includes background materials, applicable Company policies and meetings with senior management.
 Continuing education opportunities for directors will be identified and directors are encouraged to participate in appropriate continuing education activities.

 3. Extending the Invitation to a Potential Director to Join the Board